 A.I.
 (Artificial Intelligence) focuses on the development of machines or computer programs that can engage in intelligent human behaviours.

-Musiah is an expert A.I. system.
-Expert systems are computer programs dedicated to solving problems and giving advice within a specialised area of knowledge with the aim of matching the performance of a human specialist.
+For exaple, Musiah is an expert A.I. system.
+Expert systems are typically computer programs dedicated to solving problems and giving advice within a specialised area of knowledge with the aim of matching the performance of a human specialist.

 Musiah utilises a number of new approaches to signal and image processing and a number of aspects of artificial intelligence, mainly pattern recognition and inference to overcome a wide range of short-comings in other non-human tuition applications that have to date prevented artificial tuition of complex subjects such as learning a musical instrument.